kuroko-lang/kuroko/README.md

 # → <type 'Foo'>
 ```

-You can also determine if an object is an instance of a given type, either directly or through its inheritence chain, with the `isinstance` function:
+You can also determine if an object is an instance of a given type, either directly or through its inheritance chain, with the `isinstance` function:

 ```py
 class Foo: